-The Field Assessment process, inclusive of associated documents, such as the ASHP, GSHP and HPWH checklists (found on the NYS Clean Heat Resources webpage under Standards and Field Assessments), verifies that program requirements have been satisfied and that associated data required to perform energy savings calculations consistent with the program requirements may be independently verified.
+The Field Assessment process, inclusive of associated documents, such as the ASHP, GSHP and HPWH checklists (found on the NYS Clean Heat Contractor Resources page under Standards and Field Assessments), verifies that program requirements have been satisfied and that associated data required to perform energy savings calculations consistent with the program requirements may be independently verified.
 The use of these checklists allows for the collection of data using standardized methods and future evaluation as described later in this document.
 Such checklists have been coordinated with the New York Standard Approach for Estimating Energy Savings from Energy Efficiency Programs - Residential, Multi-Family, and Commercial/Industrial Measures, known as the Technical Resource Manual ("TRM"), when applicable to assure that such prescriptive savings calculation methods may be performed consistently and accurately throughout the State.
-Applications that require custom calculation of savings will be performed by the Electric Utilities consistent with the requirements of the
+Applications that require custom calculation of savings will be performed by the Electric Utilities consistent with the requirements of the TRM and applicable Evaluation, Measurement and Verification ("EM&V") guidance to assure a fully auditable record of such savings estimates.